 Thayer sprang to life when the Ephraim Creek Coal and Coke Company began mining the Buffalo and Slater mines in 1902.
 Designed to be a pleasant location for the Ephraim Creek Coal and Coke Company’s home office, the town encompassed most of the bottom land along the New River.
-The town was designed alongside the Chesapeake & Ohio Railroad mainline and was a thriving community until the coal that could be accessed profitably was extracted from the area.
-As the mining companies abandoned the area, most of the residents moved away in search for new opportunity.
-The post office closed in 1968 and today only a handful of hearty souls still call Thayer home.
+The town was designed alongside the Chesapeake & Ohio Railroad main line and was a thriving community until the coal that could be accessed profitably was extracted from the area.
+As the mining companies abandoned the area, most of the residents moved away in search of new opportunities.
+The post office closed in 1968, and today only a handful of hearty souls still call Thayer home.

 Backstory and Context

 The valuable flatland along the New River was a prime location for a town.
-The town was built on either side of the mainline of the Chesapeake and Ohio railroad.
+The town was built on both sides of the main line of the Chesapeake and Ohio railroad.
 As the population grew, the town expanded to the mountainside above the town.
-The town contained a train depot, theater, company store, company offices, and company housing.
+At its peak, the town contained a train depot, theater, company store, company offices, and company housing.
 With the exception of a few houses, all of these buildings have been lost to time.
-The theater had the capability to seat one thousand people.
+The theater had the capacity to seat one thousand people.
 When the stage was not being utilized, the seats could be removed so the area could be used as a dance hall.
 The theater must have been an impressive building as it also boasted a billiards area and a bowling alley.
 Surely, these entertainment opportunities attracted miners and their families from other communities throughout the gorge and surrounding areas.

-The houses were not the Jenny Lind buildings typical of company mine towns of the era.
-The usual home found within a company town consisted of two rooms, the more elaborate having four rooms, without modern the conveniences of the day.
-The company houses found here were frame construction with clapboard siding comprised of five or six rooms.
-They were completely modern for their time, complete with running water, indoor bathrooms, and electricity.
+The houses in Thayer were not the Jenny Lind buildings typical of company mine towns of the era.
+The usual home found within a company town consisted of two rooms, the more elaborate having four rooms, and without modern conveniences of the day.
+The company houses found here were frame construction with clapboard siding and included five or six rooms.
+They were surprisingly modern for their time, complete with running water, indoor bathrooms, and electricity.
 Three of these houses remain standing today along the railroad tracks.

-Above the town along a bench was located the superintendent house, several employee houses and the Methodist Episcopal Church.
-This make the town sound larger than it truly is.
-It is simply spread up and along the wall of the gorge.
+Above the town along a natural bench was located the superintendent house, several employee houses and the Methodist Episcopal Church.
+However, this makes the town sound larger than it truly is.
+It is simply spread out and along the wall of the gorge.
 Approximately a quarter mile above the tracks are some of the more impressive structures still standing in this area.
-The first, and easier to access, is Little Rock Assembly Church.
+The first and easiest to access is Little Rock Assembly Church.
 This is a white clapboard structure complete with a steeple that may be the Methodist Episcopal Church.
 It has the appearance from the outside to be a single room church.
 It is situated along McKendree Road where the road splits.
 The right fork is known as Thayer Post Office Road.
 It winds down the hill to railroad tracks and river.
 The left fork, McKendree Road, continues to Prince.
-And quickly becomes impassible for all but four-wheel drive vehicles with substantial ground clearance.
+Beyond the edges of Thayer, the road quickly becomes impassable for all but four-wheel drive vehicles with substantial ground clearance.

-It is unfortunate the road is in such a state of disrepair.
-It is along this section of road a large two-story structure, probably a boarding house, stands.
+It is unfortunate the road is in such a state of disrepair, as tt is along this section of road a large two-story structure, probably a boarding house, stands.
 This structure dwarfs everything else in the immediate area.
 Not only is it two full stories tall, it is built into the hillside making it appear even larger.
 Mother Nature and neglect have degraded this building to a state beyond repair.
 The windows have been broken and there is at least one gaping hole in the roof giving this once grand building a haunted look.
 In a report for the National Parks Services, it is theorized the building was possibly a boarding house for the community.
 The adventurous tourist that wants to see this building before it is completely reclaimed by nature is advised to park at Little Rock Assembly Church and walk to the building.
-The road is impassible to the average vehicle.
+The road is not suitable for most vehicles.

 Bragg, Melody.
 Thurmond and Ghost Towns of the New River Gorge.
 Glen Jean, WV.
 Gem Publications, 1995.